cloudmesh-community/hid-sp18-523/paper/paper.md

 ## Building Responsive App in Domo

-Domo let developers build app that can be displayed on device of any size without losing quality.
-Using the principles of responsive that is design supported by Domo platform developers can build their app that renders perfectly on desktop, tablet and mobile devices.
-Domo use container to render the content of app.
-These container can take any of below four sizes that it supports.
+Domo lets developer build app that can be displayed on device of any size, without losing quality.
+Domo supports principles of responsive design.
+Developers can build their app using this design that renders perfectly on desktop, tablet and mobile devices.
+Domo use container to render content of app.
+These container supports any of below four sizes

 * Full: This is customizable and can be defined in developers app manifest file